 (7) Where security for costs is to be paid out to any party pursuant to the Rules of Court or an order or direction of the Court, the party entitled to payment of the security may write to the SICC Registry to request payment out.
-Once the request for payment out is approved by the SICC Registry, the party entitled to the payment must send a copy of the SICC Registry's approval to the Finance Directorate of the Supreme Court at SUPCOURT_FIN_Revenue@supcourt.gov.sg.
-The Finance Directorate of the Supreme Court will provide instructions on the documents to be furnished to process the release of the monies.
+Once the request for payment out is approved by the SICC Registry, the party entitled to the payment must send a copy of the SICC Registry's approval to the Finance Division of the Judiciary at FPD_Revenue@judiciary.gov.sg.
+The Finance Division of the Judiciary will provide instructions on the documents to be furnished to process the release of the monies.